microsoft/moaw/workshops/serverless-overview/workshop.md

 8. The speech to text service will process the file and return the result to the Logic App
 9. The Logic App will then store the transcript of the audio file in a Cosmos DB database
 10. A second Azure Function will be triggered by the update in CosmosDB.
 It will fetch the transcript from CosmosDB and send it to Web Pub/Sub
-11. Finally Web Pub/Sub will notify the Web Application about the new transcript using websockets
+11. Finally Web Pub/Sub will notify the Web Application about the new transcript using Websockets

 <div class="info" data-title="Note">